On the semicontinuity problem of fibers and global $F$-regularity: Introduction

 \begin{problem} For a Noetherian local ring $(R,\fm)$ together with a nonzero divisor $y \in \fm$, if $\mathbf{P}$ holds for $R/yR$, then does $\mathbf{P}$ lift to $R$? \end{problem}

-This problem has been established affirmatively in both trivial and nontrivial cases, particularly.
+This problem has been established affirmatively in both trivial and nontrivial cases.
 For example, when $\mathbf{P}$=Cohen-Macaulay, this is trivial.
-Not so obviously however, the lifting problem holds for $\mathbf{P}$=normal.
+Not obvious, but it is true that the lifting problem holds for $\mathbf{P}$=normal.
 Notably, the case of $\mathbf{P}$=seminormal was recently shown by Heitmann \cite{Hei}.

 Our main purpose in this article is to show that the properties of general fibers can be deduced from those of closed fibers for a morphism of schemes in both local and global cases.
 Most of our results in this article are derived from the following theorem (see Theorem \ref{Theorem1}).